 Can we find "rumors" of God in modern physics and astronomy?
 Can we learn something about God through science (“natural theology”)?

-From Dec.
-15, 2002 to Feb.
-2, 2003, we explored some of the implications of discoveries in modern physics and astronomy -- relativity theory, the big bang, quantum cosmology, the anthropic principle, the nature of the quantum wavefunction, quantum entanglement, chaos theory -- for theology and our faith.
+In this 5 part series, we explored some of the implications of discoveries in modern physics and astronomy -- relativity theory, the big bang, quantum cosmology, the anthropic principle, the nature of the quantum wavefunction, quantum entanglement, chaos theory -- for theology and our faith.

 Presentations were by David Monyak.